SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

  * **The amount of storage** used by all versions of this file expressed in bytes.
  * **The amount of storage used** that is older than 30 days.
  * **The size of all versions of the files** except the newest 20 versions.
-    * This metric can be edited in Settings.

 Above the columns of the report, you can find: